Submissions will take place at www.submittable.com.

-- An exhibit of the works of Marguerite Wildenhain and her students will take place at the Sebastopol Center for the Arts from March 30 to May 3, 2018.
-For more information.
-Another reunion of Pond Farmers will take place during the exhibit.
+- An exhibit of the works of Marguerite Wildenhain and her students took place at the Sebastopol Center for the Arts from March 30 to May 3, 2018.
+Another reunion of Pond Farmers also took place during the exhibit.

 Learn more about Pond Farm